eveseat/docs/docs/installation/webservers/apache.md

 # webserver - apache

 The SeAT web interface requires a web server to serve the HTML goodies it has.
-Apache is an alternative of nginx.
+Apache is an alternative to nginx.
 You don't **have** to use it, so if you prefer something else, feel free.

 This guide contains two sections: